Fontzs/CS61B-21sp/README.md

 ~~You could contact me at 2simple233@gmail.com to check the answers and exchange learning experiences with me.~~

-Don't contact me, I put the 22fall version aside from my laptop.
-But I'll probably set it public after the end of this semester.
+Don't contact me, I stopped the 22fall version forever. ~~But I'll probably set it public after the end of this semester.~~